Tini (singer): Relationships

-In 2013, Stoessel started dating fellow Argentine actor Peter Lanzani.
+In 2013, Tini started dating fellow Argentine actor Peter Lanzani.
 After two years of dating, they ended their relationship in April 2015.
-They got back together in the summer of the same year, but split again in December 2015.
+They got back together a month later, but split again in December 2015.

-In September 2016, Stoessel announced that she started dating Spanish model Pepe Barroso Silva, who was the actor in the music video for "Great Escape".
-In February 2018, Stoessel announced that she and Silva are no longer dating, but they got back together in May 2018.
-On 22 December 2018, Stoessel announced that she and Silva have split again.
+In September 2016, Tini announced that she had started dating Spanish model Pepe Barroso Silva, who was her co-actor in the music video for "Great Escape".
+In February 2018, Tini announced that she and Silva are no longer dating, but they got back together in May 2018.
+On 22 December 2018, Tini announced that she and Silva had split.

-On 10 June 2019, during the Martin Fierro awards ceremony, Stoessel announced that she started dating Colombian singer and frequent collaborator Sebastián Yatra.
-In May 2020, it was announced that Stoessel and Yatra had ended their relationship.
+On 10 June 2019, Tini had confirmed that she and Colombian singer and frequent collaborator Sebastián Yatra were dating.
+In May 2020, both announced that they had ended their relationship.

-In August 2022, Atlético Madrid footballer Rodrigo De Paul revealed in an Instagram post that he and Stoessel are dating.
+Tini began dating Atlético Madrid footballer Rodrigo De Paul in late 2021.
+In August 2023, she and De Paul revealed via social media that they had separated.